legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 			- *a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;*

 3. General remarks
-	1. **Useful.** The record of processing activities must be useful.
-This means that processing activities must be sufficiently specified and
+	1. **Useful.** The record of processing activities should be useful.
+As a consequence each processing activity should be sufficiently specified and contain the legal ground on which the processing activity is based.
-	2. **Complete.** The record of processing activities must be complete.
-This does not mean
+	2. **Complete.** The record of processing activities should be complete.
+This does however not mean that the register should literally contain all information.
+By making use of categorizations (e.g. for data subjects and recipients) it is possible to equate a category with a number or other character whose meaning is documented elsewhere.
+This also applies to the security policy (technical and organizational measure) for which a reference to a location or document could suffice.

-4. Which information should a record of processing activities contain?
+4. Which information must a record of processing activities contain?
-	1. Controller
+	1. Filled in by a controller

-	- Paragraph 1 of article 30 GDPR defines that a record of processing activities maintaind by a controller must contain the following information:
+		- Paragraph 1 of article 30 GDPR states that a record of processing activities maintained by a controller must contain the following information:

-	2. Processor
+			- a) Name and contact details of the controller

+			- Which details :

+			- b) Purpose of the processing activity:

+			- c) The categories of data subjects and the categories of personal data:

+			- d)

+			- e)

+			- f)

+			- g)
+	2. Filled in by a processor

-	- Paragraph 2 of article 30 GDPR defines that a record of processing activities maintaind by a controller must contain the following information:
+	- Paragraph 2 of article 30 GDPR defines that a record of processing activities maintaind by a processor must contain the following information:

-5. Which information should a record of processing activities contain?
+5. Form of the register
+- According to paragraph 3 the record of processing activities must be in writing, including in electronic form.
+6. Applicability
+	- In principle, all organisations are obliged to keep a register of processing operations pursuant to paragraph 1 or 2.
+The exemption clause in paragraph 5 states that this obligation does not exist when an organisation employs fewer than 250 persons.
+However, such organisations are still required to maintain a register under the following circumstances:
+     - When the processing involves a risk to the rights and freedoms of the data subjects;
+     - **When the processing is non-incidental**; or
+     - When processing concerns special categories of personal data or personal data in connection with criminal convictions and criminal offenses.
+7.

 ## Position

+[Beschrijving van de praktische positie van het project; wat ontwikkelen we?]

+- Wanneer (toepassingskader)?
+- Waarom (strategie/ratio)?
+- Wat (welke gegevens minimaal, welke maximaal)?
+- Hoe (in welke vorm documenteren)?

+Reference to technical specifications

 ## Resources